paulbartell/CSE-14X-Section-Code/12sp143/05-LinkedListsOne/linkedlistsone.md

 ![Alt text](http://davidpmah.com/cse/14311fa/linkedlists/3.png)

-Problems in CSE143 will involve manipulating these pointers
+Problems in CSE143 will involve manipulating these references

-## Pointers
+## References

 This is about References in programming -- which is really important for handling Linked Lists.
 If you went to Stuart's Lecture,